3Kevi/dotfiles/fonts/README.md

 ### Notes
 Some of the programs use Iosevka Extended font.
-If you want it to work, you have to install Iosevka.
-Installation instrustions:
+Installation instructions:
 https://github.com/be5invis/Iosevka#installation